erichson/rSVD/README.md

 The source packge can be obtained here: [CRAN: rsvd](https://cran.r-project.org/web/packages/rsvd/index.html).

+## New in Version 1.0.2

+* Several small issues are fixed.
+* Thanks to Aaron Lun, who has fixed a bug in the rsvd function that occured when nu=0 or nv=0.

 ## New in Version 1.0.0

 * Support for non-default matrix types to deal with large-scale matrices that are held on file, added by Aaron Lun.